articles about Avebury and environs:

-Just about everything all the medieval 'survivals' in parish churches – such as stained glass, alabaster tombs and monumental brasses – relates to the elite members of the medieval parish, perhaps around five percent of the population.
+Nearly all the medieval 'survivals' in parish churches – such as stained glass, alabaster tombs and monumental brasses – relate to the elite members of the medieval parish, perhaps around five percent of the population.
 Any inscriptions tell us only about those who caused them to be created, not the makers themselves.
 Predominately they tell a story of power and affluence.
 Gentry dressed in their finery abound – but never an image of the peasants who created the necessary wealth, and who worshipped in the church perhaps just as often as their masters.

 In contrast, graffiti could be, and was, created by all levels of society.
 As such it offers a unique insight into the people of the medieval parish.
 The study of graffiti offers a voice to an otherwise almost lost majority living in the medieval world.